 Whether you just got your first line of credit or you’re looking to expand your knowledge, this informative post on what to know about credit cards should help to clear up some common credit card myths.
 The simple truth is that confusion can lead to a reduced credit score, which can cause all types of financial problems.
+Overcoming credit card misconceptions can help you obtain credit, maintain a good credit score, and overcome setbacks that affected your credit.
 Here are five of the most common myths about credit cards that you should know about.

 1. You Should Close Unused Credit Cards

 It’s quite common for people to close their credit cards after paying them off in full.
 It makes sense, as closing the card reduces the temptation to spend, right?
 The problem is that closing that card also reduces your available credit.
-Your credit utilization rate (debt-to-credit ratio) plays a major role in your score, so closing that card can actually cause damage.
+Your credit utilization rate (debt-to-credit ratio) plays a major role in your score, so the idea that closing unused cards will improve your credit is a credit score myth.
+Closing those cards can actually cause damage.

-Another thing to know about credit cards, is that you’re usually better off leaving the card open unless you’re paying high fees.
+An important thing to learn about credit card myths is that you’re usually better off leaving the card open unless you’re paying high fees.
 If you think you might be tempted to use your credit card again, you could put it in a secure location such as a safe where it’s difficult to access, or you could even cut it up if you’re sure you never want to use it again.

 2. Carrying a Balance Proves Creditworthiness